Choosing the best George Orwell books is no easy task. He was responsible for some of the most famous and influential

 There are still large parts of the region that are deprived and have fallen behind the rest of the country.
-Orwell’s investigation is cutting and I can’t help but feel he would be dismayed to find the situation hasn’t markedly improved in relative terms in the near 90 years since he first published the book.
+Orwell’s investigation is cutting and I can’t help but feel he would be dismayed to find the situation hasn’t markedly improved in relative terms in the 90-odd years since he first published the book.

 The second section is interesting and sees Orwell express his support for socialism.
 But he also makes a lot of prescient points about issues with the ideology which are still relevant today.

-This is another one of the best George Orwell books that exemplifies his excellent social commentary and his political foresight.
+This is another one of the best George Orwell books that exemplifies his excellent social commentary and political foresight.
 So much so that the book is still relevant today.

 Decline of the English Murder

 Decline of the English Murder is an essay by Orwell on the various forms of murder depicted in popular media and why they intrigue people s much.

 The essay is the title of a book in the Penguin Great Ideas series that includes other essays that look at boys’ weeklies and seaside postcards.
 All of which exemplify Orwell’s wide breadth of topics covered.

 The titular essay identifies multiple features which cause the public to become fascinated by gruesome murders.
 He satirises readers of the News of the World, who are enraptured by what he refers to as the perfect murder.
 A murder usually involving middle-class criminals, sex and responsibility.